 Sociologist: Conclusion The claim that there is a large number of violent crimes in our society is false, for Support this claim is based upon the large number of stories in newspapers about violent crimes. ███ █████ ███████ ██████ ███ ████ ████ ████████████ ██████████ ███ ██████ ██ █████ ███████ █████ █████

-The sociologist concludes that it is false that there is a large number of violent crimes.
-The sociologist supports this conclusion by proposing an alternative explanation for the large number of newspaper stories about violent crimes: because violent crimes are rare, newspapers are more likely to print stories about them when they happen.
+The sociologist concludes that there aren't a lot of violent crimes.
+The sociologist arrives at this conclusion by offering an alternative explanation for the large number of newspaper stories about violent crimes.
+According to the sociologist, there are many newspaper stories about violent crimes not because violent crime is common, but because violent crimes are rare, which makes them newsworthy enough for newspapers to print stories about them.

 The sociologist's argument is flawed ███████ ██